Bosfit/learn2lift/README.md

 Background and illustrative images (generated via ChatGPT) depict friendly group lifting with an instructor present.
 The cool tones harmonize with our colour palette and reinforce a fun, supportive environment.

+Favicon icons and logo used are from [Flaticon](https://www.flaticon.com/free-icons)

 ### Responsiveness

 We use Bootstrap’s grid and custom media queries to ensure the layout adapts gracefully across all screen sizes: